KlausSecureShield/Cloud-SOC-Azure-Honeynet/Cloud-SOC-Azure-Honeynet.md

 ## Architecture Before Hardening / Security Controls
-For the "BEFORE" metrics, all resources were originally deployed and exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls configured to be wide open, ```to simulate how poor network settings (with just a few clicks) can instantly make any machine extremely vulnerable```.
-All other resources were deployed with public endpoints visible to the Internet, such as (Storage, MSSQL servers etc.)
+For the "BEFORE" metrics, all resources were initially deployed and exposed to the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls configured to be wide open.
+This setup simulated how poor network settings, achievable with just a few clicks, can instantly make any machine extremely vulnerable.
+All other resources were deployed with public endpoints visible to the Internet, including Storage, MSSQL servers, etc.

 ![image](https://github.com/KlausSecureShield/Cloud-SOC-Azure-Honeynet/assets/153767032/610a7348-1275-4d6f-b834-ca054fd3694c)